This post was co-authored by John Bonitz

 In vicinity of any biomass plant, the question of feasible biomass supply is a serious one.
 Even more so with the 100MW GREC project, a greenfield project of unprecedented scale.
 This scale was indeed our greatest concern during our evaluation process.

-We are not aware of other existing projects this large, consuming only woody biomass.
+We are not aware of other existing projects this large, consuming only woody biomass, in the Southeast.
 The only plant that comes close is the 140MW Okeelanta Cogeneration Facility in South Bay, FL, which consumes bagasse during the sugar cane harvest season, and clean urban wood waste during the off-season.
 The other comparison is the proposed 96MW Plant Mitchell repowering with biomass, which we also supported.

 While we were initially skeptical, we reviewed the GREC biomass supply analyses and the sustainability plans.
 After careful consideration, within the context of increasingly sophisticated state-wide supply studies, it is clear to us that sustainable resources are available.